MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/azure-verification.md

 ### If I just upgraded to 23H2 from 22H2, and I previously turned on the Azure Benefits feature, do I need to do anything new?

 If you upgraded a cluster that previously had [Azure Benefits on Azure Stack HCI](../manage/azure-benefits.md) set up for your workloads, you don't need to do anything when you upgrade to 23H2.
 When you upgrade, the feature remains enabled, and legacy OS support is turned on as well.
-However, if you want to use an improved way of doing VM-to-host communication through VMBus in 23H2, make sure that you have [the required prerequisites](#prerequisites).
+However, if you want to use an improved way of doing VM-to-host communication through VMBus in 23H2, make sure that you have the required [host prerequisites](#host-prerequisites) and the [VM prerequisites](#vm-prerequisites).

 ### I just set up Azure VM verification on my cluster.
 How do I ensure that Azure VM verification stays active?